nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

 ## Cloudflare

-QHub supports Cloudflare as a DNS provider.
+Nebari supports Cloudflare as a DNS provider out of the box.
 If you choose to use Cloudflare, first create an account, then there are two possible following options:

 1. You can register your application domain name on it, using the [Cloudflare nameserver](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup) (recommended).